NForza/Cyrus/README.md

 }
 ```

 Query handlers can return any type of object, and can be either static or instance methods.
-They can also be synchronous or asynchronous.
+Dependency injection is supported and query handlers can be synchronous or asynchronous.
 Here are valid variations of the query handler method:

 ```csharp
 public Customer Query(CustomerByIdQuery query)